hackerb9/open-spelling-bee/README.md

 The word list used is from [SCOWL](http://wordlist.aspell.net/).
 The default setting contains 40,000 words, which seems comparable to the New York Times dictionary.
 (See below on changing the size parameter to include more erudite words.)

-To reach "genius" level, you'll need to solve 50% of the words.
+To reach "AMAZING" level, you'll need to solve 50% of the words.

 To solve a game (aka cheat-mode):